Christian Pastoral Support Workers

 In a government school, the CPSW Program is primarily a service of pastoral care for students and their families, who want this support.

-CPSWs are not in the school to evangelise on behalf of a particular faith group.
+CPSWs are not in the school to evangelise on behalf of any particular faith.